cdl-geneseo/geneseo-dictionary/S/Swerve.md

 # Swerve

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Swerve

 Created by  Graham Drake, last modified on Jan 14, 2015

 Swerve:  To make a pass at someone. &quot;Check out that freshman!
 Joe, go get your swerve on!'
 A similar definition appears at http://www.urbandictionary.com/define.php?term=swerve; the entry is probably not specific to Geneseo.